fpcorso/data-blog/content/2022-11-28-deploying-static-site-to-digital-ocean-app-platform.md

 ---
-Title: Deploying static site to digital ocean app platform
+Title: Deploying a Static Site to Digital Ocean’s App Platform
-Date: 11-25-2022 08:00:00
+Date: 11-28-2022 08:00:00
-Tags: digital ocean
+Tags: digital ocean, pelican, blog, tutorial, static site
 Category: python
 Slug: deploy-static-site-digital-ocean-app-platform
-Series: ""
 Authors: Frank Corso
-Summary: TBD
-Description: TBD
+Summary: Digital Ocean offers 3 free static sites on their app platform.
+If you're looking to deploy a static site using their app platform, read this article to learn how.
+Description: Digital Ocean offers 3 free static sites on their app platform.
+If you're looking to deploy a static site using their app platform, read this article to learn how.
 Status: draft
 ---
 I recently moved this site from Netlify to Digital Ocean's App Platform to keep all my sites together.
-Digital Ocean offers 3 free static sites on their app platform so it's free to host this site there.
+Even better, Digital Ocean offers 3 free static sites on its app platform.
+If you're looking to deploy a static site using their app platform, read this article to learn how.

 ## Digital Ocean's App Platform

-Digital Ocean released their "App Platform" which is a managed infrastructure system similar to Heroku.
+Digital Ocean released its "App Platform" which is a managed infrastructure system similar to Heroku.
 You can set up your "app", database, workers, and more without needing to set up and maintain the underlying infrastructure.

 As someone who tries to avoid maintaining infrastructure, I have started using their app platform for several of my recent projects, such as my proof-of-concept for [LiteSurveys](https://litesurveys.com).

 Each "app" you set up has its own pricing plan and has different "components" which are the different pieces of your site.
-For example, on a recent project, I had a Fast API app as the main component and then a redis queue worker as another component.
+For example, on a recent project, I had a Fast API app as the main component and a Redis queue worker as another component.

 On their "starter" plan, you can have up to 3 static sites for free.